 - Feel the satisfaction that comes with helping support the education of aspiring farmers and food systems advocates.

 - Receive 10-15% off organic retail and farmer’s market prices each week.

 Members pay for a Full or Half Share before the harvest season and receive a share of the harvest through the growing season.
-For 2017 there are 3 options for what portion of the season you wish to receive produce: Summer, Fall, and Late Fall (going from mid-June through early December).
+There are 3 options for what portion of the season you wish to receive produce: Summer, Fall, and Late Fall (going from mid-June through Thanksgiving week).
 The Catamount CSA Full Share size is best suited to a family of 4 or a household of 2 that relies on the farm as its primary vegetable source.
-The Half Share is 1/2 the size of the Full Share.
+The Half Share is roughly 1/2 the size of the Full Share.

 - Summer (10 weeks: mid-June through late August): Full--$335, Half--$195

 - Fall (8 weeks: late August through mid-October): Full--$270, Half--$160

 - Late Fall (6 weeks: mid-October through Thanksgiving week): Full--$200, Half--$120